- Photocopying under "fair dealing" for private study or research

 - Up to 10% (maximum 20 pages) of a short book, report or pamphlet.

-SOAS has a licence with the Copyright Licensing Agency (CLA) which allows SOAS students and staff (but not external users of the Library) to make photocopies of extracts of copyright-protected printed books, journals and magazines, in line with the limits and conditions set out below.
+SOAS has a licence with the Copyright Licensing Agency (CLA) which allows SOAS students and staff (including Emeritus and Honorary staff, but not external users of the Library) to make photocopies of extracts of copyright-protected printed books, journals and magazines, in line with the limits and conditions set out below.

 Photocopying is limited to (whichever is the greater):